Benesch, Friedlander, Coplan & Aronoff LLP Benesch, Friedlander, Coplan & Aronoff LLP

 Authors : Marc S. Blubaugh, Jonathan R. Todd, Robert Pleines, Jr. , Vanessa I. Gomez

-New Regulatory Enforcement Takeaways
+New Regulatory Enforcement Policy Changes

-2. Roadside Enforcement: The Policy also advises FMCSA personnel to initiate all roadside inspections in English.
-Drivers who cannot adequately communicate in response to the inspector’s initial instructions are subject to a two-part test involving: (1) a verbal interview of the driver; and (2) an assessment of the driver’s ability to identify and interpret U.S. traffic signs.
+Roadside Enforcement: The Policy also advises FMCSA personnel to initiate all roadside inspections in English.
+Drivers who cannot adequately communicate in response to the inspector’s initial instructions are subject to a two-part test involving: (1) a verbal interview of the driver and (2) an assessment of the driver’s ability to identify and interpret U.S. traffic signs.
 Failure to demonstrate ELP requirements during either part of the test may result in the driver being immediately placed out-of-service.

-3. Consistent Enforcement: The Commercial Vehicle Safety Alliance (“CVSA”) added ELP violations to the North American Standard Out-of-Service Criteria, effective June 25, 2025, ensuring uniform enforcement of the Policy across all states.
+Consistent Enforcement: The Commercial Vehicle Safety Alliance (CVSA) added ELP violations to the North American Standard Out-of-Service Criteria, effective June 25, 2025, ensuring uniform enforcement of the Policy across all states.
 Once effective, inspectors may place the driver immediately out-of-service.
 When warranted, inspectors may initiate the disqualification of the driver from operating in interstate commerce.

-Implications for Motor Carriers
+Key Takeaways for Motor Carriers

-The risk of enforcement consequences from failing to comply with the ELP element of driver qualification requirements at 49 CFR § 391.11 is now higher.
+The risks of enforcement consequences from failing to comply with the ELP element of driver qualification requirements at 49 CFR § 391.11 is now higher.
 Motor carriers must ensure all drivers can meet the ELP requirements to avoid drivers being placed out-of-service.
 Enforcement against even a single driver will disrupt operations, shipper experiences, and published compliance metrics.

 Now is the time to review driver qualification procedures and qualification files.
-ELP assessments and compliance or awareness training in preparation for enforcement will be helpful as the industry transitions to the new Policy.
+ELP assessments and compliance or awareness training in preparation for enforcement will be helpful as industry transitions to the new Policy.
 The precise enforcement instructions were redacted in the published version of the Policy.
 This means that motor carriers do not know exactly what questions and enforcement standards may be used at roadside.
-At its most basic level, ensuring drivers are adequately proficient in English and industry terminology, and have an in-depth familiarity with U.S. traffic signs will be valuable.
+At its most basic level, ensuring drivers are adequately proficient in English and industry terminology and have an in-depth familiarity with U.S. traffic signs will be valuable.

-Benesch’s Transportation and Logistics team stands ready to advise proactively on safety compliance best practices, driver qualification policies and training programs, and to defend all manner of enforcement actions when those occur.
+Benesch’s Transportation and Logistics team stands ready to proactively advise on safety compliance best practices, driver qualification policies, and training programs, and to defend all manner of enforcement actions when those occur.

-Marc Blubaugh is Co-Chair of Benesch’s Transportation & Logistics Practice Group and Vice Chair of the Litigation Practice Group.
-He can be reached at 614.223.9382 or mblubaugh@beneschlaw.com.
+Marc S. Blubaugh is Co-Chair of Benesch’s Transportation & Logistics Practice Group and may be reached at 614.223.9382 and mblubaugh@beneschlaw.com.

-Jonathan Todd is Vice Chair of Benesch’s Transportation & Logistics Practice Group.
-He can be reached at 216.363.4658 or jtodd@beneschlaw.com.
+Jonathan R. Todd is Vice Chair of the Group and may be reached at 216.363.4658 and jtodd@beneschlaw.com.

 • Marc S. Blubaugh